campudus/campudus.github.io/en/blog/_posts/2015-01-24-were-hiring.md

 ## Conclusion
 Looking at it from some distance, we came pretty far this friday.
 The biggest time killer were a lot of merge conflicts as four of us tried to work on just a few files.
 There were a lot less issues than we expected.

-Update from 30.01.2015: The job page is complete can be seen online at [https://campudus.github.io/de/recruit/](https://campudus.github.io/de/recruit/)!
+Updated at 30.01.2015: The job page is complete can be seen online at [https://campudus.github.io/en/recruit/](https://campudus.github.io/en/recruit/)!